kasrababaei/swift-notes/SwiftUI.md

 # SwiftUI

-> Views are funcitons of state, not of a sequence of events.
+> Views are functions of state, not of a sequence of events.

 - [SwiftUI](#swiftui)
   - [View Builders](#view-builders)